MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 The **User access** section of **Settings** displays a list of all users who have a role that allows access to one or more assessments.
 This section is also where you can revoke access to an assessment by removing their assessment-specific role.

-To remove a user's access to an assessment:
+To remove a user's access to one or more assessments:

 1. In **Compliance Manager settings,** select **User access**.